EliaBattiston/Adrenalina/README.md

 ### JavaFX external libraries
 When executing the Client with a GUI (with the `-g` startup flag) JavaFX libraries for the correct OS have to be provided by placing the `javafx-sdk-11` folder in the same folder where `AM06_Client.jar` is placed.

-A working version of the libraries can be found in the "Executables" folder of this repository.
+A compatible version of the libraries can be found in the "Executables" folder of this repository.

 In particular, these files need to be present in `./javafx-sdk-11/lib/`: